How to Vent a Toilet, Sink, and Shower (Infographic)

 Shop PlumbersStock for Parts and More

-Now that you know how to replace a toilet handle remember, you can save big on all the toilet parts and plumbing tools for this project at PlumbersStock.
-Our organization has over three decades of experience in the plumbing industry, and we've brought that expertise online.
+Now that you know how to replace a toilet handle, remember, you can save big on all the toilet parts and plumbing tools for this project at PlumbersStock.
+Our organization has over three decades of experience in the plumbing industry, and we’ve brought that expertise online.
 We are partnered with trusted brands, and we offer great prices.
-Industry professionals should consider doing long term business with us because we can deliver on hard to find parts and unbeatable deals.
-If you can buy in bulk, we can give you discounts so great that we can't advertise them, so please contact us.
+Industry professionals should consider doing long-term business with us because we can deliver on hard-to-find parts and unbeatable deals.
+If you can buy in bulk, we can give you discounts so great that we can’t advertise them, so please contact us.